welel/dialog-chat-bot/README.md

 - Provides conversational responses to user input, using OpenAI API.
 - Ability to easily configure multiple models and choose between them.
 - Supports voice input (processes speech to text using OpenAI Whisper model).
-- Supports voice output (processes texts to peech using OpenAI TTS model).
+- Supports voice output (processes text to speech using OpenAI TTS model).
 - Can handle multiple conversations with different users simultaneously.

 # 🛠️ Requirements